 Visit any major Japanese university in 1969 and you couldn’t miss the wild disagreements – except on the Vietnam issue – everywhere.
 The campus would be a veritable jungle of political consciousness groups, revolutionary brigades, revolutionary fronts, revolutionary armies, revolutionary corps, revolutionary alliances, revolutionary councils, solidarity committees and action cells.
-Everybody was anti-this and pro-that.
-Everybody was an -ist or an -ite.
+Everyone was anti-this and pro-that.
+Everyone was an -ist or an -ite.

 Some preached worldwide revolution.
 Some wanted to smash Japan’s imperialist alliance with America (like Hiroko Nagata‘s group, emerging that same year).
 Others said the real enemy was capitalism itself.
 Or the consumer culture.
 The list was endless.

 If the factions ever considered setting aside doctrinal differences for the benefit of a greater cause, they never acted on it.
 Quite the opposite.
-This brigade denounced that council as capitalist stooges.
-This front scorned that alliance for being imperialist lackeys.
-This solidarity committee had utter contempt for the fascist tools in that corps.
+This brigade denounced that council as scum and capitalist stooges.
+This front scorned that alliance for being maggots and imperialist lackeys.
+This solidarity committee had utter contempt for the fascist cockroaches in that corps.

 When they weren’t demonstrating against the Vietnam War, the U.S-Japan alliance, America’s occupation of Okinawa or the constipated university system, on-campus radical leftist groups could usually be found drowning out rival factions’ rallies with megaphones, erasing their rivals’ graffiti and storming their offices.
 And much worse.